Losant/losant-docs/docs/devices/overview.md

 # Devices

-A device in Structure is a single thing or widget.
+A device in Losant is a single thing or widget.
 A device could be car, thermostat, smart bulb, or any kind of custom gadget.
 Devices can contain many sensors or attached peripherals.

 ## Adding a Device